Rihanna Reinvents Lingerie Fashion Shows with Savage X Fenty

 Rihanna is an elusive icon; she guards her secrets — and maintains her music, fashion and beauty empire — closely.
 After entering through a metal detector into Brooklyn’s Barclays Center on Wednesday night, guests had to surrender their phones into locked fabric pouches: no photo, no video, no texts, no Instagram.
 (The horror!)
 Like the Victoria’s Secret Fashion Show before it, the Savage X Fenty show is positioning itself as a special, live event for celebrity and media attendees that will air later to the general public.
 (For Savage X Fenty, that’s with Amazon Prime Video on Sept.
 20.)
 But where Victoria’s Secret relied on the traditional runway formula, adding oomph to the production with sets from stars like Harry Styles and The Weeknd and making the models don ever-bigger wings, Rihanna has reshaped that template into her own type of variety show, now in its second year.

 Inside the stadium’s echoing entrance halls, guests milled around in their most outlandish fashion: clunky bejeweled sandals with glittery socks, sheer babydoll kimonos, nude bodysuits, layers of chunky gold chains.
 Someone walked by with an elaborate ostrich-feathered hat two feet tall, turning heads: actress Dascha Polanco.
 Beauty YouTuber James Charles wore a pair of delicate stilettos.
 Sisters Nicky and Paris Hilton, in contrasting mini dresses, stuck together.
-With no phones in hand, all anyone could do is eye each other with an unflinching up-down.
+With no phones in hand, all anyone could do was eye each other with an unflinching up-down.

 In a roped-off section, Rihanna’s chosen celebrities (like Ashley Graham, Diane Von Furstenberg, Skrillex) walked a red carpet and posed for photos.
 But ultimately we were all in for the same production, taking our seats in a stadium transformed.
 The set looked like a minimalist’s version of Mykonos, or the remains of a lavish villa stripped down to its purest form: white walls and open-air stairwells crisscrossed the stage, matched by a four-story block of arched windows just ready for its “Cell Block Tango” moment.
 A male announcer’s disembodied voice urged attendees to “bring that energy.”
 Then the light flashed, Rihanna appeared and the show began.